“What are the top five questions to ask yourself when working on personal development?”

 Question #2 – Who do I want to become?

-This question follows naturally from the first one and must be considered because personal development, like interpersonal skills, is about growth and change.
-That change happens faster if you have a crystal-clear mental picture of what that change looks like.
+But let me remind you that it’s an important question, because personal development, like interpersonal skills, is about growth and change.
+That change will happen faster if you have a crystal-clear mental picture of what that change truly looks like.

-So go ahead and answer this question by writing a statement that begins with “… I am…” and continue in the present tense as though you are already that person.
+So go ahead and answer this question by writing a statement that begins with “I am a person who…” and continue in the present tense as though you are already that person.